WahiduzzamanSakib/Assignment-07/README.md

 ## 📌 Short Description

 This project is a simple interactive web application built using **React.js**.
 It demonstrates component-based UI design and state management, along with a responsive and user-friendly interface.
-The application is deployed using **Netlify** for live hosting and easy access from any device.
+The application is deployed using **Vercel** for live hosting and easy access from any device.

 ---